Rebedding, Refinishing, and Joinery

 The original ice box was enormous, some 16-18 cubic feet including the well for ice and melt water.
 A previous owner had added two very well cut 1" sheets of foam insulation effectively cutting the ice box almost in half.
 This left a large useful portion of the ice box with what seemed like an exceptionally deep space for ice and melt water for no apparent reason for the depth.

 The ice box will have to be removed and made smaller or replaced.
-The ice box is likely to be inside a plywood box with foam poured in.
-It is also possible that foam sheets were used but these are likely glued in place.
-This will make it difficult to remove the existing ice box and impossible to remove it without destroying the foam insulation.
+The ice box is a fiberglass structure inside a plywood box.
+No foam was poured into the plywood box.
+It is possible that foam sheets were used and these where glassed over.
+It's construction won't be known until a saw is taken to it to make it smaller.
+It will be difficult to remove the existing ice box without destroying it due to the large size and limited access.

 The ice box is rectangular with a sloped bottom, sloping from aft and getting deeper forward.
-The box width the box can be kept the same.
-It might be possible to make the box less deep and shorter fore and aft by cutting out sections in proportion to the slope of the bottom.
+The box width can be kept the same.
+If the existing box is modified, the box will be made less deep and shorter fore and aft by cutting out sections in proportion to the slope of the bottom.
 If not, then the box can be made shorter and less deep and a new bottom made by reusing bottom peices but changing the slope.
-Worst case would be creating a two part mold and building a new box.
+An alternate is making a two part mold and building a new box.
+Making a mold and creating a new box is the most work but may produce the best result.

 Galley

 The current galley stove is CNG.
 The tank regulator is in very poor condition and should not be trusted.
 In the interest of not risking a boat explosion the galley stove will not be used until replaced.
-The plan is to replace it with a Force 10 3-Burner Gimbaled Electric Range which is slightly smaller but the only electric stove available.
-This will require a large inverter which is covered in the electrical web page.
-The extra room to the side and beneath the stove will be used for narrow cabinets for trays or flat pans such as frying pans, cookie sheets, and shallow baking pans.
+The selection of a new cooktop and oven is covered in the Induction Cooktop and Electric Oven web page.
+This will require a large inverter which is covered in the Inverter Selection and Wiring web page.
+Any extra room beneath the stove will be used for cabinets for trays or flat pans such as frying pans, cookie sheets, and shallow baking pans.

 Forward cabin vanity and shower

 The forward cabin vanity has a corroded faucet, lightly corroded sink, and laminated counter top.
 The shower is functional but cheap plastic.
-Issues with the plumbing are described in the plumbing web page.
+Fresh water plumbing is described in the Domestic Water aka Fresh Water System web page.

 Replacing the vanity sink and countertop may be much easier than replacing either of the galley countertop areas.
 The vanity counter top only has a straight fiddle on the front.

 The shower fixture will be easy to remove.
 The replacement will have to fit the hole pattern or a plate can be made to cover the old holes and look decorative.
 This could be either teak or if corean countertops are used a piece of corian to match.
-The same corian could be used under the head to provide some needed height.
+The same corian could be used under the head (see the Head and Black Water web page).
 The shower head is detachable but currently hung well to the back of the head compartment.
 It might be possible to move this forward, using a narrow horizontal teak board or piece of corian to hide the prior holes and provide towel hooks as long as the hooks are wooden or sufficiently rounded that they could not possibly cause injury.

 Countertop material, sinks, and fixtures

 Granite, silica, or marble countertops are beautiful.
 These materials are hard to cut and making many curved cuts could prove difficult and therefore expensive.
 In addition these materials add weight.
-They will be considered with granite most likely.
+They will be considered with granite most likely among these.

-Another material that may be considered for countertops is corean.
+Another material that will be considered for countertops is corean.
 Corean is not as attractive as the stone products but is lighter, much easier to work with, and less costly.
-It is also quite easy to make little extras with with spare pieces since the material can be cut on a table saw, edges made with an ordinary router, and easily sanded.
+It is also quite easy to make little extras with with spare pieces since the material can be cut on a table saw, edges made with an ordinary router, and it can be easily sanded.
 Corean is definitely a contendor for countertops.

-The sinks normally sold as marine sinks are expensive and generally small.
+The galley sinks normally sold as marine sinks are expensive and generally small.
 Good quality household stainless steel sinks provide better quality at comperable or lower cost.
-If corean countertops are used, then molded corean sinks can be used.
+If corean countertops are used, then molded corean sinks or bottom mount stainless steel sinks can be used.

 As with sinks, household plumbing fixtures offer a wider variety and better quality for the cost.
 Materials will have to be resistant to a salt air environment.
 Stainless steel or polished nickel could be used as these are not prone to corrosion.
+Plated finishes have to be avoided.
 Quality fixtures will be used rather than low cost fixtures.

 Selection of countertops, sinks, and fixtures have not been made at this time.